Eduard-Prokhorikhin/ServerDocs/docs/services.md

 ```
 docker volume create portainer_data
 ```
-And then create the container
+and then create the container.
 ```
 docker run -d -p 8000:8000 -p 9000:9000 --name=portainer --restart=always -v /var/run/docker.sock:/var/run/docker.sock -v portainer_data:/data portainer/portainer-ce:latest
 ```
-Chosing to utilize the legacy http port 9000 for conviniance reasons, as the https connection will not matter as any exposure to the web will be done with [Cloudflare Tunnel](#cloudflare-tunnel)
+Chosing to utilize the legacy http port 9000 for conviniance reasons, as the https connection will not matter as any exposure to the web will be done with [Cloudflare Tunnel](#cloudflare-tunnel).

+To access the Portainer gui go to ```http://serverIP:9000```.
+There you will be asked to make an admin account.
+And thats it, you are good to go!

 # Utils
 ## RAID